strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= TBD =
+* BUG FIX: Fixed issue where levels were not showing up correctly when adding/editing/copying from the Memberships -> Settings -> Levels page in the dashboard.

 = 0.8.1 - 2021-09-24 =
 * BUG FIX: Now showing the TOS consent history on the edit user page.
 This was hidden before when MMPU was active.
 (Thanks @femiyb on GitHub)
 * BUG FIX: Fixed issues with using recaptcha while MMPU is active.
 (Thanks, Mehran Aziz)